ToolJet/ToolJet/docs/docs/widgets/radio-button.md

 # Radio Button

-Radio Buttons can be used to select one option from a group of options.
+Radio button widget can be used to select one option from a group of options.

 <img class="screenshot-full" src="/img/widgets/radio-button/radiobutton.gif" alt="oolJet - Widget Reference - RadioButton " height="420"/>